 Nature has a determination to acquire land.
 Plants and animals need land or space to produce food, children or seeds for their future survival.
 The hare demonstrates lots of energy but is held back by being too timid to put ideas into action.
-They are the opposite to the pioneering spirit that needs to gain a foothold in the material world.
+They are the opposite to the pioneering spirit that struggles to gain a foothold in the material world.

 The Struggle for space, the material pleasures and the physical limitations of this material world, can be seen as competition for finite resources along with our own animalistic desires to be territorial, tribal and use the earth’s resources for our own comfort, at the expense of others.
 Orion the hunter seeks

 to defeat the animal desires within ourselves.

 The month of May is like a stream of flowing life, pulsating through all forms even as blood pulsates through the body.
 It is a mass of light and colour in constant movement, weaving a coat of many colours that will attract the forms that the coming year will bring to us.

 Maya (Sanskrit), is illusion, or how we observe the existence of matter and learn how to use it.
 The wife of the Greek god Zeus (father of the Gods) is called Maia just as the Christian divine father gave birth to Jesus through Maria.
 In the world of illusion we think we see the Sun moving across the sky, the reality is that the Earth turns counter clockwise towards the Sun.
 The illusion leads us to the reality.